Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 The view from Paulina Peak

-📍 Google Maps | Phone: (541) 383-5300 | Newberry National Volcanic Monument Website | Hours: 9 am-5 pm daily | Entrance: $5 daily
+📍 Google Maps | Phone: (541) 383-5300 | Newberry National Volcanic Monument Website | Hours: 9 am – 5 pm daily | Entrance: $5 daily

-View the lava lands of Oregon in the Deschutes National Forest next time you’re in central Oregon.
+View the lava lands of Oregon in the Deschutes National Forest the next time you’re in central Oregon.
 The Newberry National Volcanic Monument inhabits more than 54,000 acres of lakes, thick forests, and lava flows among other geologic formations.

 The Lava Lands Visitor Center is a great place to start.
 Talk to a ranger, pick up a trail map, or learn more about the area from the interactive exhibits.
 I recommend hiking Paulina Peak, a 7,985-foot peak with 360-degree views of the entire area.